parthiv-dev/decentralised-trading-platform/README.md

 - follow [Official Solidity style guide](https://soliditylang.org/)
 - Proper error handling throughout codebase

 We used the [Official Solidity style guide](https://soliditylang.org/) to the best of our abilities to have clean, readable code for the reader.
-We also inspired ourselves from [OpenZeppelins]()
+We also inspired ourselves from OpenZeppelin's way of commenting e.g. [here]() (TODO).

 ## Conclusion